 The findings from this study demonstrate that alignment to firm’s personality matters most when a service failure is due to a mistake by the firm.
 The difference in future purchase intentions when the failure was the firm’s fault is accredited to the customer service employee’s personality and how they represent their brand.
 By aligning customer-facing employees with the brands they represent, firms are able to protect their relationship with customers in the case of service failures.
 Specifically, customers future purchase intentions are less likely to be affected by a firm’s service failures when the customer contact employees the deal with are aligned with the brand.

-The controlled experimental design of this research allowed for me to test the causal impact of cause of service failure and employee-brand alignment on customers’ future purchase intentions and, thus, sheds light on when customer-facing retail employees can be most influential in generating brand equity.
+The controlled experimental design of this research allowed for me to test the causal impact of service failure and employee-brand alignment on customers’ future purchase intentions and, thus, sheds light on when customer-facing retail employees can be most influential in generating brand equity.
 Results show that for a high-end retailer, it is beneficial for their customer service employees to be aligned with the brand in the context of a service failure, especially a service failure that was the firm’s fault.
 Because a company's reputation in conjunction with its service offering determines customers’ expectations, a company risks losing brand equity when those high expectations aren’t met (Sarkar 1).
 By positively resolving a service failure, retail firms maintain and/or establish brand equity with the customer involved.
 This positive brand equity is spread through repeat purchases by the customer and word-of-mouth.

 The results of this study have important implications for human resource management, as it demonstrates that it is beneficial to a firm to align their customer-facing employees to the personality of their brand.
 Service encounters between employee and customer can be the difference between retaining a profitable customer and losing them, only to expend marketing funds to generate a new one.
 Service failures are bound to happen in the retail sector, and by training customer service employees to speak and behave in accordance with the brand personality, this could have positive results on retaining customers.
 When a service failure is resolved, customers often look to other cues, such as aspects of the interaction, in assessing service quality (Gremler 89).
 These other cues, like employee-brand alignment, could be the difference between losing a customer to a poor service encounter or retaining a customer through a positive one.
 The challenge in aligning all customer representatives to one brand personality is steep due to natural differences in human nature.
 However, in the light of a service failure, doing so retains a profitable customer and adds to the company’s brand equity.